symfony/symfony-docs/service_container/autowiring.rst

             ->addArgument(new Reference(UppercaseTransformer::class));

 This deserves some explanations.
 You now have two services implementing the ``TransformerInterface``.
-The autowiring subsystem cannot guess which one to use which leads to errors like this:
+As said earlier, the autowiring subsystem cannot guess which one to use which leads to errors like this:

 .. code-block:: text